 Custom Curtains

-I used these clips and added them to the rod.
+I used Drapery Curtain Clips with Rings and added them to the curtain rod.
 Once on, I just clipped them to my new curtains.
-As easy as can be.
+That was really all there was to it.
 I like using metal rings since they slide open and close easily.
-Nothing more frustrating than trying to move curtain fabric over a metal rod when in a hurry.
+Nothing is more frustrating than trying to move curtain fabric over a metal rod when in a hurry.

 The Final Product

-I am very pleased with the new curtains.
-They still give me privacy when I want it, keep the living room dark and provide another pop of color to brighten up the space.
+I am very pleased with my new curtains.
+They still give me privacy when I want it, keep the living room area dark, and provide another pop of color to brighten up the space.
 As for installation, you can’t find an easier option!

 Project Cost